 In our side-by-side testing, the Beta SL excelled in both our shower and garden hose tests.
 During our real-world testing, it made the trek on over two dozen days in the backcountry while backpacking, climbing, and ski touring in the very wet Pacific Northwest.
 The Beta SL experienced close competition with the Outdoor Research Foray, Marmot Minimalist, Patagonia Cloud Ridge, and the REI Drypoint GTX, which all scored similarly, outperforming the rest of the models in our review.

-The Beta SL performed the best in both our shower and garden hose tests, as well as in our real world testing (which took place over two dozen days while backpacking and climbing in the very rainy Pacific Northwest).
-The jacket's watertight zipper and minimal internal storm flap, while small in appearance, was more than adequate to keep the water out, even during the wettest of storms.
-The Durable Water Repellency (DWR) held up very well on this jacket and was easily among the best in the review.
+The Beta SL offers a host of exceptionally well-designed features that ranked highly for their functionality in keeping the wearer dry.
+Our review team appreciated this jacket's sleek, low profile Velcro wrist closures that minimized how much water was able to run down our sleeves (if working with our hands above our head).
+The watertight zipper and minimal internal storm flap, while small in appearance, are more than adequate to keep the water out, even during the wettest of storms.
+The Durable Water Repellency (DWR) held up very well on this jacket and was among the best in the review.

 Breathability and Ventilation